cerveranavas/icare/README.md

 # icare
-icare campaing from the Invisible Hand of HUmanism
+Icare campaing from the Invisible Hand of Humanism